Pamm-j/circuits/README.md

 Make circuits as fast as you can!

 Circuits is a puzzle game heavily influenced by Loopz for NES.
-Use controles to direct the pieces of wire to complete full circuits, lighting up the grid and clearing the workspace.
+Use controls to direct the pieces of wire to complete full circuits, lighting up the grid and clearing the workspace.

 ## Wireframe